rapidsai/cuxfilter/README.md

 Full documentation can be found [on our docs page](https://rapidsai.github.io/cuxfilter/index.html).

-Troubleshooting help can be found [troubleshooting page](https://rapidsai.github.io/cuxfilter/installation.html#troubleshooting).
+Troubleshooting help can be found [on our troubleshooting page](https://rapidsai.github.io/cuxfilter/installation.html#troubleshooting).

 ## General Dependencies